Measuring Scientific Brain Drain with Hubs and Authorities: a Dual Perspective: Introduction

-In this work we study the international migration of researchers, scientists, and academics with the aim of identifying the countries that play a central role in such phenomenon.
-Given its nature, the (scientific) migration can be modeled by means of a network that we define to be temporal, weighted, and directed.
-In particular, nodes represent world countries and edges account for a migratory flow from a country to another.
-Edge weights stand for the size of the migratory flow in terms of migrants, while timestamps represents years from 2000 to 2016.
-We name such network \emph{\smn}\ (\emph{\smnshort}\ for short).
-The data we employ in this study were collected from $2.8$ millions public profiles of ~\cite{bohannon2017introducing}, a growing platform dedicated to researchers.
+In this paper, we want to explore scientific migration as a global and inherently interdependent phenomenon.
+We analyse different frameworks to detect those countries that better attract or repel researchers, to characterise different roles, and to understand how mobility dynamics change over time: the so-called ``brain drain'' phenomenon.
+We rely our analysis on , a growing platform that collects public profiles of researchers.In particular, we employed $2.8$ million public profiles created until 2016 and already used for other preliminary analysis~\cite{bohannon2017introducing}.
+Given its nature, the (scientific) migration system can be modelled using a network that we define to be temporal, weighted, and directed: it turns out that a complex network perspective is very useful to define relationships between actors involved in this ecosystem, and it also provides a solid ground to define measures and parameters that can be used to study efficiently the mobility phenomenon.
+In this domain, nodes represent world countries and edges account for a migratory flow from a country to another.
+Edge weights stand for the size of the migratory flow in terms of migrants, while timestamps represent years from 2000 to 2016.
+We name such structure \emph{\smn}\ (\emph{\smnshort}\ for short).

-In our setting, a country is established as central in the scientific migration process if it is able to provide or attract a large number of outcoming or incoming researchers.
-Certainly, these are two antithetical aspects that worth to account separately and from a global perspective.
-To purse such objective, we employ the well-know \emph{weighted hyperlink-induced topic search} (\hits) algorithm on the \smn to identify \emph{hubs} and \emph{authorities}.
-We compare the results obtained by \hits to other local and global methods, and show that it is able to fully catch the interplay between exporting and importing researchers on large-scale.
-Further, we investigate the local patterns and characteristics of successors of hubs and predecessors of authorities to derive the motivations behind the \hits\ algorithm Finally, we showcase how to employ network visualization to evince the temporal evolutions of such patterns/characteristics of selected hubs and authorities.
+In our setting, we aim at identifying those countries that are able to provide or attract a large number of outgoing or incoming researchers.
+Apparently, these characteristics are antithetical and they are worth to account separately.
+However, in principle, every single node in a directed network can outperform according to both their in-degree and out-degree (or also by their in-strength and out-strength in weighed networks), so we need a measure that allows for nodes to play both roles in the mobility ecosystem.
+Also, and most importantly, we cannot neglect the global interdependence of the migration phenomenon, and that mobility cannot be simplified in terms of the number of researchers that move from one country to another, neglecting that this can be just one step of a longer path involving many different nodes.
+In fact, to capture these characteristics, we employ the well-know Kleinberg's \emph{weighted hyperlink-induced topic search} (\hits) algorithm on the \smn to identify \emph{authorities} and \emph{hubs}~\cite{kleinberg1999hubs}.
+We compare the results obtained by \hits to other local and global measures, to show that that a dual perspective based on hubs and authorities provides more insights to unfold the interplay between exporting and importing researchers on large scale.
+Further, we investigate the local patterns and characteristics of successors of hubs and predecessors of authorities to derive the motivations behind the \hits\ algorithm.